wix-incubator/erb/cluster/wix-app-info/README.md

 Parameters:
  - opts: object, mandatory - provides view configuration with entries:
+  - appDir - root dir of a project;
   - mountPath - on what path view should be mounted;
   - title - title of a view in navigation menu;
   - template - template to be used for rendering view.